 Don’t be afraid to ask questions; if they don’t know the answer, then ask them to find out for you later and follow up on anything important on email.
 It’s important to realise that the estate agent doesn’t work for you.

 - It’s a common misconception that can mean that things don’t get off to a great start.
 The estate agent works for the seller (who’s the one paying their fees).

 Their job is to sell the property for the best possible price (for the seller and to earn a good commission).
 Although they cannot tell you about other offers on the property, you can ask about interest from other buyers.

 - All this doesn’t mean that they aren’t interested in you as a buyer.
 In fact, it is their job to know whether you are a ‘good buyer’.
 You should expect questions about whether you have had mortgage advice so they can better understand your situation.
 Ideally, you should have your finances sorted before viewing.
-In some cases, having a Decision In Principle can help show that you are a serious buyer who is ready to go.
+In some cases, having a Mortgage Agreement In Principle can help show that you are a serious buyer who is ready to go.

 - You are, in fact, ‘applying’ to buy a property, so it’s important to keep the estate agent onside where possible.
 Try to be positive and demonstrate that you can afford this property.
 The challenge is doing this without revealing your top budget, as this can weaken your negotiating position.

 - They might recommend their in-house mortgage broker or insist that they ‘financially qualify’ you.
 Our top tip here is not to feel pressured into anything.
 You are free to choose your own mortgage broker if you like.
 Ideally, you should do this before viewing properties.